Updated: Jul 6

 Do this until you feel your digestion is good again; it usually takes 3 to 5 days.
 After that, add back foods one by one and pay attention to how you feel after you add back a food.
 If you experience negative symptoms, then your body probably has a problem with that food.

 People often eat raw salad vegetables, fruits, and nuts.
 No one really thinks about cooking fruit, though it certainly can be done!
-In the west, raw vegetables are viewed to be healthier because it offers more vitamins and nutrients, whereas cooking them gets rid of some of those nutrients.
+In the west, raw vegetables are viewed to be healthier because they offer more vitamins and nutrients, whereas cooking them gets rid of some of those nutrients.
 The west focuses on the food.

 Note however that our bodies change over time.
 So even if raw foods work for you now, they might not work for you in the future if for some reason your digestive system weakens.
 If that happens, then you know to cook your foods.